-Human Resources Policies and Procedures provide basic information about employment policies for office/service and managerial/professional employees at UNL.
-Questions about content or other employment-related matters may be directed to the Department of Human Resources.
+Human Resources Policies and Procedures provide basic information about employment policies for office/service and managerial/professional employees at the University of Nebraska-Lincoln.
+Questions about content or other employment-related matters may be directed to the department of Human Resources.
 Creating electronic access to Human Resources policies is done as a convenience to the user.
-The document that stands as the official statement of Human Resources Policies and Procedures is on file in 407 Canfield Administration.
+The document that stands as the official statement of Human Resources Policies and Procedures is on file in 407 Canfield Administration Building South.
 Other printed copies of the policy are available for viewing at the following locations:

 - Love Library (inquire at the circulation desk at the entrance)